Electronic body music: Etymology

 In 1981, DAF from Germany employed the term "Körpermusik" (body music) to describe their danceable electronic punk sound.
-The term "electronic body music" was later used by Belgian band Front 242 in 1984 to describe the music of their EP of that year titled No Comment.
+The term "electronic body music" was later used by Belgian band Front 242 in 1984 to describe the music of their EP of that year titled No Comment; in the documentary Industrial Accident: The Story of Wax Trax!
+Records, Jean-Luc De Meyer explained that the band tried to have a more distinct, aggressive stage presence as opposed to what they perceived as the "stiff" electronic acts who stood still behind their keyboards: "We're doing electronic music, but it's also talking to the body."

 Characteristics

 Described as an outgrowth of "electronically generated punk [music] intertwined with industrial sounds," EBM has been characterized as a composite of programmed drum beats, repetitive basslines, and clear or slightly distorted vocals, instructional shouts or growls complemented with reverberation and echo effects.
 Typical EBM rhythms rely on the 4/4 disco beat or rock-oriented backbeats, (featuring kick drum, snare and hi-hat) and some minor syncopation.

 Environmental samples, e.g. hammer blow, machine and alert sounds, are often used to create a "factory ambiance".
 Other samples include political speeches and excerpts from science fiction movies, cf. Front 242 – Funkahdafi.

 History

 Precursors

 EBM evolved from a combination of post-punk, industrial and post-industrial music sources, including The Normal, Suicide, DAF, Die Krupps, Killing Joke, Cabaret Voltaire, Throbbing Gristle and Test Dept. but also krautrock and Berlin school artists such as Kraftwerk and Tangerine Dream (who had used electronic bass sequences as a basic feature in their productions).

 German proto-EBM band DAF created the "muscles & machines" image – the basic concept of electronic body music.

 The song "Warm Leatherette" (The Normal, 1978) stands at the beginning of an important development, the electrified version of Punk that had been picked up and transformed in Düsseldorf by bands like Die Krupps, DAF and Liaisons Dangereuses, music that might be called proto-EBM at least. [...]
 The role of sequencers, synthesizer and drum machine sounds for the creative process itself and its results are another interesting point concerning EBM.
 The use of these instruments contributed obviously to the formation of danceable grooves and sound textures that attracted a wider audience.